-The Linkage-to-Care component of the study will include all individuals who are permitted to consent for HIV care according to New York State or Washington, D.C. law newly found to be HIV-positive at HIV test sites participating in the study.
+The Linkage-to-Care component of the study will include all individuals ages 12 and older who are permitted to consent, or can be consented for HIV care by a parent/legal guardian according to New York State or Washington, D.C. law, and who are newly found to be HIV-positive at HIV test sites participating in the study.
 This study component will also include individuals who have been previously diagnosed with HIV but have been out of care for at least a year and are reconfirmed for HIV infection by standard laboratory tests.